lucasmatth/CSC302Assignment/README.md

 # CSC302Assignment
 This is an application that will do general analysis on trending youtube videos.

-Database consists of 2400 video records from 10 different countries that are: Russia, Canada, Germany, USA, India, United Kingdom, France, Mexico, Korea, and Japan for a total of 24000 videos.
+Database consists of 4300 video records from 10 different countries that are: Russia, Canada, Germany, USA, India, United Kingdom, France, Mexico, Korea, and Japan for a total of 43000 videos.

 ### "Meeting Minutes" folder:
   Where we keep our notes from each meeting

-### "Documentation&Roadmap.md":
+### "Documentation and Roadmap" folder":
-  Contains information about documentation and our roadmap
+  Contains information about documentation and our roadmap.

-### "run":
+  There are 2 versions.
+One from A1 and a revised one for A2

-  Is used for you the user to use the program.
+### how to run:
   "./setup": to setup dependencies needed
   "./start": to run the program as intended
   "./test": to run the test suite